AShadyPCB/led-shelf-controller/hardware/README.md

   </tr>
 </table>

-V1.1 moved to a 4 layer stackup with a via stitched perimeter and a custom octagonal outline that fits the original controller's round enclosure.
-V1 was a simpler rectangular 2 layer board.
+V1.1 moved to a 4 layer stackup, designed in Altium with a via stitched perimeter and a custom octagonal outline that fits the original controller's round enclosure.
+V1 was a simpler rectangular board made in KiCad.

 ## Core parts